This article has been updated to provide the greatest relevance & timeliness for our readers. It was originally published June 2018.

-Currently, DO and MD residencies are matched in separate processes.
-In 2020, they merge into a single program.
+Previously, DO and MD residencies have been matched in separate processes.
+In 2020, they merged into a single program.
 Today we're going to dive into what that actually means for MD students, specifically Trinity and its graduates.
-Not to get out ahead of ourselves but: the news is good.

-There is a myth already out there that IMGs will have a more difficult time in the match because more US trained DO students will be applying for the same residencies.
+But first, let's cover the basics.
+There is a myth out there that international medicine graduates, or IMGs, will have a more difficult time in the match now because more US trained DO students will be applying for the same residencies.
 This is verifiably false.
 In fact, the opposite is true.
-MD students of any kind, including Trinity's graduates, will have a better opportunity to match after the merge.
-Let's get into why.
+MD students of any kind, including Caribbean medical school graduates, will have a better opportunity to match after the merge.

-This has lead to the claim of tightening of competition for residencies for allopathic (MD) students like those studying at Trinity.
-Here's why it's false, and here's how it actually works: Because doctors of osteopathic medicine have to effectively know how to "be" an MD and a DO for regulatory reasons, they could traditionally apply for both residency matches (AOA and NRMP).
+Here's how it actually works: Because doctors of osteopathic medicine have to effectively know how to "be" an MD and a DO for regulatory reasons, they could traditionally apply for both residency matches (AOA and NRMP).
 They did this by taking both sets of licensing exams, the USMLE Step for the NRMP, and COMLEX for the American Osteopathic Match, that is, the DO match.

-There were 3109 DO-only residencies available last year.
+Prior to the merge, in 2017, there were 3,109 DO-only residencies available.
 Assuming all of them remain extant after the merge and opt to meet ACGME accreditation standards, that's an additional 3,109 matches that MD students previously did not even have access to.
 The DO students were only competing amongst themselves for those spots.
-Painting an even more sunny picture for MD students, even if DO-trained students match into the same residencies as last year, MD students still come out ahead with greater opportunity.
+Painting an even more sunny picture for MD students, even if DO-trained students match into the same residencies, MD students still come out ahead with greater opportunity.

-The AOA match in 2017 was only 71% overall.
-To that end, half DO students that matched into residencies at all went to NRMP residencies (50%), not DO programs.
-They're already "here."
-Furthermore, of the 3109 residencies exclusively available to DO students, only 2,214 were even filled.
-Last year, there were 895 DO residencies that went unfilled.
+The AOA match that year was only 71% overall.
+That year, there were 895 DO residencies that went unfilled.
 If those 895 maintain their accreditation as residencies through the new match, and they likely will, that's an additional 895 residencies that are now open to MD students that were previously unavailable and went unfilled.

 For context, the current General Medical Education bill (GME) funds the addition of 3,000 new residency slots each year across the US between 2015 and 2019 as a means of alleviating the physician shortage.
 The 895 unfilled spots alone are effectively a 29% bonus for MDs on top of that 2019 funding boost at no additional cost to taxpayers or hospitals.